thebetar/SpectrumSensing/readme.md

 This repository is related to my thesis project where I will attempt to predict occupancy of certain frequencies using generative AI.

+# How to run

+To run this project jupyter notebook is used which runs python in behind a clear graphical user interface.
+The dependencies needed to run everything are

+-   Jupyter notebook (https://jupyter.org/) - follow steps to install or when using VSCode install the extension and you are ready to go
+-   Pytorch (https://pytorch.org/get-started/locally/) - follow steps in Pytorch documentation to download the proper version for system specs
+-   h5py (https://www.h5py.org/) - run `pip install h5py`
+-   torchviz (https://github.com/szagoruyko/pytorchviz) - run `pip install torchviz`
+-   matplotlib (https://matplotlib.org/) - run `pip install matplotlib`

+After installing this open one of the models in `src/{MODEL}_model.ipynb` and run the file

 # Description

 The aim of this project will be to take recordings of different frequencies and meassuring the occupancy and comparing this to multiple chosen features.
 Then an AI model will be trained on this model to make predictions on future occupancy of a certain frequency creating a more efficient way to find frequencies with low occupancy.
 This will aid in situations where this is high interference from other radio signals, for instance for Wi-Fi in a crowded urban area like an apartment block.